jpowerj/dsps/ch04/04-08-utility.md

 3
 [100 log(140) − 461]
 = 40.4.

 We see that a person with the utility function in Eq.
 (4.8.3) would prefer Y to X.

 Here, we formalize the principle that underlies the choice between gambles illustrated in Example 4.8.1.

-Definition
-4.8.2
-Maximizing Expected Utility.
+## Definition 4.8.2: Maximizing Expected Utility

 We say that a person chooses between gambles by maximizing expected utility if the following conditions hold.
 There is a utility function U, and when the person must choose between any two gambles X and Y , he will prefer X to Y if E[U(X)]>E[U(Y)] and will be indifferent between X and Y if